Shōnen Jump+: Metrics

 By May 2019, over 60 titles were serialized on Shōnen Jump+.
 The app had been downloaded 10 million times; combined, the app and website had 2.5 million weekly active users.
 Shōnen Jump+ accumulated over 12 billion yen in sales revenue.
 As of February 2022, the app had been downloaded 19 million times, with the app and website having approximately 4.6 million weekly active users.
 Shueisha estimated Shōnen Jump+'s users to be 65% male, and that 18 to 24 year olds were its largest age demographic at 32%.

 Hell's Paradise: Jigokuraku was the most popular series on the platform in 2018, while Spy × Family has been the most popular Shōnen Jump+ title since 2019.
 Spy × Family is noted for attracting readers, especially female, to the app, according to Hosono, the trend of its sales are comparable to Assassination Classroom, a high-profile title published in Weekly Shōnen Jump.

 Censorship

-Due to explicit content, World's End Harem and Saotome Shimai wa Manga no Tame nara!? cannot be accessed via its iOS app, but is available on its website and Android app.
+Due to explicit content, World's End Harem and Saotome Shimai wa Manga no Tame nara!? cannot be accessed on the Shōnen Jump+ iOS app, but they are available on its website and Android app.